Applications & Exams

-- API will refund the initial New Application fee, minus $100 for processing:
+- API will refund the initial New Application fee for requests made before the application deadline, minus $100 for processing.

 Refunds will not be issued under these circumstances:

-- if you did not show up for your exam
+- if applicant does not show up for a scheduled exam.

-- if you have already taken your exam
+- if applicant has already taken an exam.

-- Challenges and complaints regarding the conditions or environment of test locations must be submitted to API in writing no later than seven business days after the date of the examination.
-Please email ICPExamCoordinator@api.org.
-API will investigate the reasons for complaints.
-However, examination scores will not be adjusted based on complaints about a testing location.
+Complaints regarding the conditions or environment of test locations or technical issues experienced while testing must be submitted to API in writing no later than seven business days after the date of exam.
+Please email ICPExamCoordinator@api.org and API will investigate the complaint to determine if retesting is appropriate.
+However, exam scores will not be adjusted based upon complaints.

 Copyright Policy & How to Purchase API Publications